chxadr/edgeai-orangepi/README.md

 #### Run Pre-Compiled Models

+> [!NOTE]
-> Note: Make sure you are inside a different Python environment per type of model you want to run.
-For example, MobileNetV2 and YOLOvX require different library versions.
+> Make sure you are inside a different Python environment per type of model you want to run.
+For example, MobileNetV2 and YOLO models require different versions of Python and libraries.

-Now it is time to download and test an example.
+Now it is time to download and test some example.

 ##### MobileNetV2